deis/deis/client/README.rst

 Deis comes with out-of-the-box support for Ruby, Python, Node.js, Java, Clojure, Scala, Play, PHP, Perl, Dart and Go.
 However, Deis can deploy anything using Heroku Buildpacks, Docker images or Chef recipes.
 Deis is designed to work with any cloud provider.
-Currently Amazon EC2 and Rackspace Cloud are supported.
+Currently Amazon EC2, Rackspace, and DigitalOcean are supported.

 Why Deis?